parkerproject/slashed/README.md

 Dealsbox-landing
 ==================
-The Landing page for Dealsbox mobile app
+The Landing page for slashed mobile app.
+Hybrid app built with ionic framework